-Once created, you'll now have a new Issue on your Board with two distinguishing factors: a Epic label and a filter on the Issue card (Show all Issues in this Epic) that can be used to filter the board by all stories and tasks in that Epic.
+Once created, you'll now have a new Issue on your Board with two distinguishing factors: a Epic label and a filter on the Issue card (Filter by Epic Issues) that can be used to filter the board by all stories and tasks in that Epic.

 At the top of the Epic is also a progress bar.
 There are two bars: one for Issues completed and another for story points completed.
 Learn more about estimating Issues with ZenHub here.

 You can also collapse the Epic section at the top of the Issue if you don't need to see the complete list of Issues.
 The progress bar will remain at the top of the Issue, so you will still see overall how the Epic is progressing.

 As you start to interact with Issues, complete work, and go about daily activities such as stand-up or daily to-do planning, you can leverage the Board Epic filter to drilldown on story or project work that's been rolled-up into your newly created Epic.

 How do I convert a GitHub Issue to an Epic?

 If an existing story or Issue needs to be converted into an Epic, get started by opening the Issue page for that Issue.
 On the sidebar of the Issue is the Epics dropdown.
 Once selected, at the top of the dropdown is an option to Convert to Epic.

 When converting an Issue to an Epic, this new Epic will be nested within any Epics the Issue was originally in.